 Amazon also enables its users to sell via other business models on its platform.
 Let’s go over the most popular ones:

-- Private Label: This is when a seller creates his/her own brand/product label by making slight changes or improvements to an existing product within a specific niche.
+This is when a seller creates his/her own brand/product label by making slight changes or improvements to an existing product within a specific niche.
 For example, a seller can ask a manufacturer to create a higher quality car charger than the one produced by a market leader and sell it under a new/unique brand or logo.
 Private Label or PL is the most profitable selling method but requires the highest amount of capital.

-- Wholesale: is when a seller gets into contact with a distributor or brand with extra inventory and decides to sell it on Amazon.
+Wholesale is when a seller gets into contact with a distributor or brand with extra inventory and decides to sell it on Amazon.
 This method also requires capital, although significantly less when compared with Private Label.
 Many sellers prefer to go for Wholesale after obtaining a certificate that makes them authorized sellers and prevents copyright claims.

-- Dropshipping: is when the seller purchases products from a manufacturer.
+Dropshipping means that the seller purchases products from a manufacturer.
 The manufacturer then ships the order directly to the customer or Amazon warehouse.